onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 Messenger on desktop deprecated - true?
 Why cant separate instagram content from messaging?
 You’re a rat that’s being trained, a consumerist cow being milked

-Unaccountability and incoherence and ignorance is/are extremely dangerous to our democracy

 Authoritarian regimes can represent their people in this system - and if they don’t want to participate a proxy for them will be maintained by others and they will participate in the collective justification whether they like it or not

 Bigger than mag 7, than G7 - This is bigger than big - this is everything